max-codeware/linmeric/index.md

 ```sh
   $ sudo gem install linmeric
 ```
-or go to https://rubygems.org/gems/linmeric and download the .gem file.
+or click [here](https://rubygems.org/gems/linmeric) to go to the linmeric rubygems page and download the .gem file.
 Then open the directory where the .gem file is saved on the commend line and type:
 ```sh
   $ sudo gem install ./linmeric-0.2.0.gem
 ```